 For example, with 5G, healthcare providers will be able to perform remote robotic surgery, which has not been possible until now due to the high latency and low reliability of the underlying network.
 Similarly, command-and-control applications for the industrial IoT, such as connected machine tools, can use 5G to sense degradation or wear and tear in real time and take corrective action.
 Smart buildings can ingest and analyze data from massive numbers of sensors distributed throughout to perform structural and environmental monitoring, asset tracking, and process monitoring and optimization.

 The global Internet of Things (IoT) market will be worth $900 billion in revenue by 2025 – an almost threefold increase on 2019.
 However, we expect the revenue opportunity to contract by $200 billion compared to our previous forecast, on account of COVID-19.
 So far, telcos have been chiefly performing the role of connectivity providers for IoT.
 By exploring a greater share of the IoT value chain, forward-looking telcos can create new streams of high-revenue digital services.

 In order to make this happen, telcos must escape the commoditization trap, seizing a more substantial role as service creators and providers for IoT-enabled industries.
 They must, in other words, venture “beyond the pipe.”

-According to a GSMA forecast, 5G will contribute $2.2 trillion to the global economy over the next 15 years, unlocking benefits across industry verticals via cross-industry solutions and services.
+According to a GSMA forecast, 5G technologies are expected to contribute $2.2 trillion to the global economy between 2024 and 2034, unlocking benefits across industry verticals via cross-industry solutions and services.
 IoT-based platforms and services, underpinned by 5G’s capabilities, will make possible exciting new use cases in the healthcare, automotive, banking and other sectors.